 Redefining your service.
 Does your practice have brand evangelists?
 “Most law firms think customer service is a cost center, but you should be looking at it as a profit center,” said Jack Newton.
 At his motivating session on “Differentiating Your Firm with Customer Service,” he explained why investing in client service — and shifting your attitude about it — can have a big impact on your bottom line.
 Pointing to brands that have inspired Clio — Apple Stores, Zappos, Nordstrom’s and Southwest — Newton said these companies strive to turn every customer into a brand evangelist.
 And there’s no reason why law firms shouldn’t do the same.
 After all, there’s nothing better than word-of-mouth referrals to help build your law practice.

 Besides, of all the factors affecting the viability of your law practice, how you treat your clients is one thing you can actually control.

 Outstanding presentations at ClioCon were also delivered by Fastcase CEO Ed Walters, as well as Richard Granat and Chad Burton on virtual law practice.
 Plus Steve Matthews, Gyi Tsakalakis and Fred Faulkner (all Attorney at Work contributors) provided excellent advice on marketing a law practice, as did Clio’s Joshua Lenon and Gwynne Monahan, who spoke on social media.
 So be sure to check Clio’s Facebook page and blog for videos from the conference.

-Joan Feldman is Partner/Editorial at Attorney at Work, former Managing Editor of the ABA’s Law Practice magazine and a new 2013 Fellow of the College of Law Practice Management.
+Joan Feldman is Partner/Editorial at Attorney at Work, former Managing Editor of the ABA’s Law Practice magazine and a Fellow of the College of Law Practice Management.
 Follow her @JoanHFeldman and follow Attorney at Work @attnyatwork.